mmallejac/FoswikiVagrant/README.md

 Version 0.3
 ===========

-We now can choose the web server : Apache or NginX
+Project renamed from FoswikiVagrantNginx to FoswikiVagrant.
+We can now choose the web server between apache and nginx.

+Folder name is now : Hostname__webport_sshport_webserv, with defaults of : webport: 8080 - sshport:  2220 - webserv: nginx

 Vagrantfile :
    * web_serv option, nginx is the default